 To help those of you comparing magnets and those of you looking to keep your existing magnet healthy, we've compiled helium boil-off rates for the top six magnets on the secondary market.
 These are the magnet types we see most often as a provider of used/refurbished MRI machines.
 Also included are a few pointers on refill rates and recommendations.

-The list below is far from exhaustive, but it does include the magnet types you're most likely to encounter from third-party providers.
+The list below is far from exhaustive, but it does include the magnet types you're most likely to encounter among used or refurbished systems.

 1. GE CXK4 LCC (used on all GE 1.5T MRI’s through 2009): Zero boil-off

 4. Philips (IGC) F2000 (Philips Intera and Achieva 1.5T): .02-.04% per day (about 1% a month)

 6. OR76 Magnet (Toshiba Vantage/Titan): .1% - .14% per day

 For as many magnet types as there are on the market, there's an equal number of manufacturer recommendations for refilling.
 Some systems are recommended to be refilled at 60%, others as low as 40%, and just about every percentage in between.
 For the best insight on how low you can safely let your helium level go, we suggest consulting your manual as well as your service provider.